 One of the key DP tenets is providing a platform for multi-directional data flow, including the return of weight and quality data through supply chains.
-A proliferation of different DP systems is unlikely to prioritise and therefore provide the quality data growers require and the predicted reduction in rejections and resultant cost savings of £672k per year will not happen.
+A proliferation of different DP systems is unlikely to prioritise and therefore provide the quality data growers require and the predicted reduction in rejections and resultant efficiencies and cost savings is unlikely to happen.